Somebody That I Used to Know: Commercial performance

 Gotye has not monetised the song or any of his others through advertisements on YouTube, as he believes that there is too much advertising in the world.
 He has licensed its use to student films free of charge, but has turned down approaches from some commercial films: "If someone wants to use it commercially I look at what the budget is and the creativity of the project".

+As of August 2026, it has been streamed more than 3.2 billion times on Spotify, with 22.3 million listeners over the previous month.

+Television and film

+In February 2012, Gotye made his American television debut on Jimmy Kimmel Live! where he performed the song.

+The song has been featured on the TV series 90210, and Gossip Girl, The song was also featured in the film Boyhood.